stefanrueger/urboot/README.md

 Voila!

-**Fun fact.** `avrdude -c urclock` can keep bootloaders in terminal mode `-t` without the bootloader resetting itself through the watchdocg timer.
+**Fun fact.** `avrdude -c urclock` can keep bootloaders in terminal mode `-t` without the bootloader resetting itself through the watchdog timer.

 **Comparison.** The table below lists a sample of `urboot` bootloaders and their features alongside vanilla optiboot.
 They are all for a 16 MHz MCU and 115200 baud serial communication speed, except where noted differently.
-Note that the USART on an 8 MHz ATmega328P cannot produce 115200 baud within a 2.5% tolerance.
-The examples shown use software I/O that allows for a finer baud granularity.
+Note that the USART on an 8 MHz ATmega328P cannot produce 115200 baud within a 2.5% tolerance; the 8 MHz examples shown use software I/O that allows for a finer baud granularity.

 |Size|Usage|Version|Features|Hex file|